-The profit for the company after providing for income tax amounted to \$26,043 (30 June 2020: \$27,437).
+The loss for the company after providing for income tax amounted to \$37,902 (30 June 2021: profit of \$26,043).

 Significant changes in the state of affairs

 There were no significant changes in the state of affairs of the company during the financial year.